pcorey/mock-meteor/.meteor/meteor/packages/templating/README.md

 # templating

-Compiles Blaze templates defined in `.html` files.
-Also automatically includes Blaze on the client.
+Define Blaze templates in `.html` files.
+Most Meteor apps use this package.

 This build plugin parses all of the HTML files in your app and looks for three top-level tags: